videojs/video.js/docs/guides/plugins.md

 ### Write a JavaScript Class/Constructor

-If you're familiar with creating [components](components.md), this process is similar.
+If you're familiar with creating [components][components], this process is similar.
 An advanced plugin starts with a JavaScript class (a.k.a. a constructor function).

 If you're using ES6 already, you can use that syntax with your transpiler/language of choice (Babel, TypeScript, etc):